 St. Joseph is a larger medium-sized city located in the state of Missouri.
 With a population of 74,875 people and 23 constituent neighborhoods, St. Joseph is the eighth largest community in Missouri.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Joseph is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+St. Joseph is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, St. Joseph is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in St. Joseph who work in office and administrative support (11.51%), sales jobs (9.08%), and food service (7.00%).

 One of the benefits of St. Joseph is that there is very little traffic.
 The average commute to work is 17.23 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, St. Joseph is nearly on par with the US average for all cities of 21.84%: 20.46% of adults 25 and older in St. Joseph have a bachelor's degree or advanced degree.
+The education level of St. Joseph citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.46% of adults 25 and older in St. Joseph have a college degree.

 The per capita income in St. Joseph in 2018 was $25,314, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $101,256 for a family of four.
 However, St. Joseph contains both very wealthy and poor people as well.